Quickstart

 Start a transformation job: transformations-cli run

-can start transformation jobs and/or wait for jobs to complete.
+transformations-cli run can start transformation jobs and/or wait for jobs to complete.

-At minimum, this command requires either an --id
+At minimum, this command requires either an --id or --external-id to be specified:

 transformations-cli run --id=1234